Otgon-Erdene-Otgonsukh/UoB-Proline-Taxi/docs/Docker_Setup.md

 This may take a while.

+> [!TIP]
-If you get errors about package versions, or anything that says "This is an issue with npm", try adding the `--no-cache` flag onto the build command.
+> If you get errors about package versions, or anything that says "This is an issue with npm", try adding the `--no-cache` flag onto the build command.
-You can also force the cleaning of cache by adding `RUN npm cache clean --force` in the "deps" part of the Dockerfile.
+> You can also force the cleaning of cache by adding `RUN npm cache clean --force` in the "deps" part of the Dockerfile.

 ### Running the container